bestia-dev/authentication_database_web_ui/README.md

 Save your html files in UTF-8 encoding without the byte-order mark (BOM).

-TODO: add <!DOCTYPE html> on html start
-All HTML documents must start with a <!DOCTYPE> declaration.
 The declaration is not an HTML tag.
 It is an "information" to the browser about what document type to expect.

 TODO: random salt, random session_id